Operation Phone Home®

 At our centers located in combat zones, the USO’s private telephone network allows service members to make free phone calls home, provides access to computers with free high-speed Internet bandwidth and offers free wireless internet access for those with their own wifi-enabled device.
 More and more expectant fathers take advantage of this free internet access to virtually accompany their wives into the delivery room for the birth of their children.

-For forward-deployed service members in remote areas without access to our centers, phone cards are still the lifeline that keeps them connected to friends and family.
-To date, the USO has provided more than 3.2 million free prepaid international calling cards, allowing service members stationed overseas to connect with their loved ones back home.
+In 2019 at USO locations in Southwest Asia alone, 2.8 million minutes of free talk time and 760,000 wifi sessions were logged by service members connecting with their families.
+For the forward deployed service members who served in remote areas without access to our centers last year, the USO provided nearly 23,000 free international prepaid calling cards.
+To date, the USO has provided more than 3.5 million free prepaid international calling cards, allowing service members to connect with their loved ones back home.